-Access by Access by Public Transport Po Location Is the site within a 200m Yes 2 2 and access to public walking distance of a bus stop, and/or within 400m of a rail station?
+Access by Public Transport Points Score Location Is the site within a 200m Yes 2 2 and access to public walking distance of a bus stop, and/or within 400m of a rail station?
 (See Accessibility Map 2 in Appendix F).
-No 0 transport Are there barriers on dire There are barriers 0 routes to bus stops or rail stations i.e. A lack of dropped kerbs; Pavements less than 2m wide; A lack of formal crossings where there is heavy traffic; or Bus access kerbs.
-There are no barriers 1 1 Frequency High (four or more bus s services or trains an ho ur) 2 2 Medium (two or three bu us services or trains an hour) 1 Low (less than two bus services or trains an ho our) 0 Other The proposal contribute s to bus priority measu res serving the site 1 The proposal contributes stations in the vicinity ar in the site 1 The proposal contribute s to an existing or new bus service 1 Total (B): Summary Box A: Minimum Standard (from Table 3.1) Box B: n needed t o correct Total Score 5
+0 transport Are there barriers on dire There are barriers 0 routes to bus stops or rail stations i.e. A lack of dropped kerbs; Pavements less than 2m wide; A lack of formal crossings where there is heavy traffic; or Bus access kerbs.
+There are no barriers 1 1 Frequency High (four or more bus services or trains an hour) 2 Medium (two or three bu hour) 1 Low (less than two bus services or trains an hour) Other The proposal contributes to bus priority measures serving the site The proposal contributes to bus stops, bus interchange or bus or rail stations in the vicinity and/or provides bus stops or bus interchange in the site The proposal contributes to an existing or new bus service Total (B): Summary Box A: Minimum Standard (from Table 3.1) 5 accommodation Comments or action any shortfall n needed t o correct Box B: Total Score 5

 Vehicle Ac cess and Parking Points Score Vehicle access Is there safe access to a safety issues. and from the road?
-If no o, you must address Yes and circulation Can the site be adequate issues. ely serviced?
-If no, you must address service Yes Is the safety and conver and public transport) affi address safety issues. / No Has access for the emer must provide emergency provided?
+If no o, you must address Yes and circulation Can the site be adequate issues. must address service Yes Is the safety and conver and public transport) affi address safety issues. / No Has access for the emer must provide emergency provided?
 If no, you Yes For development which generates significant freight movements, is the site easily accessed from the road or rail freight route networks (i.e. minimising the impact of traffic on local roads and neighbourhoods) (see Accessibility Map 3 in Appendix F)?
 If no, please provide an explanation.
-Parking The off-street parking provided is more than advised in Section 4 for that development type.
-If yes, parking provision must be reassessed.
-The off-street parking pr development type 1 1 No The off-street parking provided is less than 75% of the amount advised in Section 4 for that development type (or shares parking provision with another development) Yes 2 For development in con trolled parking zones: Is it a car free deve elopment?
-1 Yes 1 Supports the control or removal of on-street parking spaces (inc provision of disabled spaces), or contributes to other identified measures in the local parking strategy (including car clubs) Yes / 1 Total (B): Summary Box A: Minimum Standard 3 Comments or action any shortfall.
-If cond appropriate for the reparking (see section abeen provided, pleased) (From Table 3.1) 5 ditions are reduced le 14), but th e evel of is has not
+Parking The off-street parking pr that development type. / No The off-street parking pr development type 1 1 No The off-street parking pro in Section 4 for that dev with another developme 2 Yes 2 For development in controlled parking zones: Is it a car free deve 1 Yes 1 Supports the control or removal of on-street parking spaces (inc provision of disabled spaces), or contributes to other identified measures in the local parking strategy (including car clubs) Yes / 1 Total (B): Summary Box A: Minimum Standard (From Table 3.1) 3 accommodation 5 Comments or action any shortfall.
+If con- appropriate for the parking (see section been provided, plea ditions are reduced le 14), but th e evel of is has not